 While the focus of our first interview was on the potential of IoT (Internet of Things) for various channel partners, ranging from panel builders and electrical contractors to system integrators, this time we look at how channel partners are transforming themselves.
 Digital transformation also takes center stage in an IoT book which Nicolas published in 2017, entitled ‘Digitize or Die’.

 Nicolas, first of all congratulations.
 EcoXpert continues to be recognized by leading channel publication CRN and you’ve been recognized as one of the most influential channel chiefs in your capacity as global VP of the program for the third consecutive time as well.
 What do you see as the main reasons for the success?

 Nicolas Windpassinger: For me it’s really the sum of the work that is being done on different levels: the level of the different countries making sure that the program is successfully deployed and brings value to local partners and markets, the level of different geographical zones and the global level.

-Essentially, on top of the commitment of the partners and people in the EcoXpert ecosystem, I think it’s all about making sure we have and continue to have a best-in-class program that goes across different areas of expertise and competencies but that is deployed in a very consistent way across all these geographic zones.
+Essentially, on top of the commitment of the business partners and people in the EcoXpert ecosystem, I think it’s all about making sure we have and continue to have a best-in-class partner program that goes across different areas of expertise and competencies but that is deployed in a very consistent way across all these geographic zones.

 Schneider Electric Exchange: how it connects with EcoXpert and EcoStruxure